The art of leadership: finding the best leadership style

 - Develops a sense of shared responsibility.

-3. Laissez-Faire leadership style:
+3. Laissez-Faire leadership style :

 Practical application:

-- Suitable for experienced and self-motivated teams.
+- Suitable for experienced, self-motivated teams.

-- Promotes creativity and innovation.
+- Encourages creativity and innovation.

 Practical application:

-- Promotes the professional and personal development of employees.
+- Promotes employees' professional and personal development.

 - Can increase employee commitment and thus lead to better performance.